Looking to increase your phone calls, orders, and website visits? Who isn’t?!

 If you are a marijuana dispensary, the most appropriate category to choose is “Cannabis store”.

-The current list of cannabis-related categories is limited to only cannabis store.
+The current list of cannabis-related categories is limited to "cannabis store".
 That’s the most accurate category for anything related to recreational/medicinal marijuana retail.
 Do not use categories such as “Vitamin & supplements store” as you could get suspended by Google for inaccurately choosing your business category for your own selfish needs.

 However, if you offer delivery for any of your products, you may choose “Delivery service” as a secondary category.
 So, when customers search for keywords such as “cannabis delivery near me”, you’ll appear in the local listings.